shihabsarar29/FAF-Hackathon/README.md

 - **Estimated Duration**: Time estimates for planning
 - **Key Stakeholders**: People and teams involved
 - **Video Script**: Ready-to-use narration script for video creation

+## 🆕 AI Image Generation Features

+- **Parallel Processing**: Generate images for all steps simultaneously
+- **Professional Quality**: Business/industrial style images suitable for presentations
+- **Context-Aware**: Each image is generated based on the specific step content
+- **Structured Output**: Complete image data with prompts and metadata
+- **Download Ready**: Export image data for use in video editing tools

 ## Prerequisites